liugangcode/torch-molecule/docs/source/install.rst

    pip install .

 c.
-Editable Install for Development
+Editable Installation for Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To work on the code directly, install in "editable" mode.